codefellows-seattle-javascript-401n3/lab-08-single-resource-api/lab-jessica/README.md

 * `GET` request
   * Pass an `?id=<uuid>` in the query string to retrieve a specific book as json
-  * If no id is provided, an array of id's for all books will be returned
+  * If no id is provided, an array of id's for all books in storage will be returned
   * Example curl request:

   `curl localhost:3000/api/books?id=1d5bf500-4c37-4185-8533-53dbbe200596`